MakersHub is a non-profit creative collective and volunteer organisation based in Oslo.

 WHO ARE WE

-At the moment, we are two part-time employees in the collective plus an intern.
+At the moment, we are two part-time employees in the collective.
 We work project-based and depending on the project, we involve our collective members and collaborators to secure the right knowledge in the team.

 FOUNDER + GENERAL MANAGER